-The Holy Spirit continues to breathe over all of creation, including the community of graced sinners that make up the Catholic Church in Australia.
+The Holy Spirit continues to breathe over all of creation, including the community of graced sinners that make up the Catholic Church in Australia and globally.

 This is the heart of Catholicism – Incarnation.
 The Word was made flesh, sharing utterly in all the sorrows and joys of being human.
 So must we, if we are to witness authentically to the joy of the Gospel.

-What a grace it is to have this mission in Australia today, to be a followers of Jesus of Nazareth, the face of God’s mercy!
+What a grace it is to have this mission today, to be followers of Jesus of Nazareth, the face of God’s mercy!

 Br Mark O’Connor FMS is the Vicar for Communications and the Editor of Catholic Outlook in the Diocese of Parramatta.
 He is also the Pope Francis Fellow at Newman College, University of Melbourne.